hasura/graphql-engine/docs/graphql/manual/mutations/insert.rst

       insert_authors
         (objects: [
           {
-            id: 11,
+            id: 26,
             name: "John",
             address: {
               data: {
-                id: 12,
+                id: 27,
                 location: "San Francisco"
               }
             },
             articles: {
+              data: [
-              data: {
+                {
-                id: 13,
+                  id: 28,
                   title: "GraphQL Guide",
-                content: "Let's see what we can do with GraphQL" }
+                  content: "Let's see what we can do with GraphQL" },
+                {
+                  id: 29,
+                  title: "Authentication Guide",
+                  content: "Let's look at best practices for authentication" }
+              ]
             }
           }
         ]